 Over the past few months, threat intelligence teams around the world have been tracking a significant increase in phishing and social engineering attacks.
 These attacks coincide with a temporary drop in more traditional attacks, indicating that attackers, like workers, are modifying their efforts in order to accommodate changes due to the pandemic.
 In fact, our recent Global Threat Landscape Report details this and more.

-More people are now working from home, and they are connecting back into the office from their home networks, and quite often, using their personal computers.
-Attackers are looking to target these users’ devices as a way into the corporate network or cloud.
-They attempt to lure unsuspecting victims into going to malicious sites, clicking on malicious links, or providing personal information via email or over the phone.
-They do this by impersonating legitimate organizations, such as the Centers for Disease Control and the World Health Organization, and offering fake informational updates, discounted masks and other supplies, and even promises of accelerated access to vaccines.
+Attackers are attempting to capitalize on the current business environment via social engineering attacks.
+For example, during the early stages of the COVID-19 pandemic, they impersonated legitimate organizations, such as the Centers for Disease Control and the World Health Organization, and offering fake informational updates, discounted masks and other supplies, and even promises of accelerated access to vaccines.
 Similar attacks target healthcare workers, political movements, or even the recently unemployed using the same sort of tactics.

 As time goes on, attackers are continuing to use disruption to their advantage – but you’re more likely to experience the following attacks:

 Baiting, where attackers use a victim’s greed or curiosity to transmit malware.
 A well-known example of this is mailing a key employee a mysterious USB, which spreads malware when an employee inserts it into their PC.

 Scareware, where attackers trick victims into believing their system is under threat, and the “solution” is often a malware-infected tool.

 Phishing, where attackers pretend to be an authority and create a sense of urgency or curiosity in the victim and ask them to follow a malicious link.